The U.S.-Japan Council's organizing Board of Directors consists of Japanese American leaders from across

 IRENE HIRANO INOUYE, President

 Ms. Hirano Inouye is President of the U.S.-Japan Council.
 Through her work at the Council, she also administers the TOMODACHI Initiative, a public-private partnership with the U.S. Embassy in Tokyo that invests in young Japanese and Americans while supporting the recovery of the Tohoku region.
 She is the former President and founding CEO of the Japanese American National Museum in Los Angeles, a position she held for twenty years.
 A recipient of bachelor’s and master’s degrees in Public Administration from the University of Southern California, and an honorary doctorate degree from Southern Methodist University, Ms. Hirano Inouye has extensive experience in non-profit administration, community education and public affairs with culturally diverse communities nationwide.
-Ms. Hirano Inouye's professional and community activities include serving as Trustee and immediate past Chair, Ford Foundation; Trustee and immediate past Chair, Kresge Foundation; Trustee, Washington Center; and Trustee, Independent Sector.
+Ms. Hirano Inouye's professional and community activities include serving as Trustee and immediate past Chair, Ford Foundation; Trustee and immediate past Chair, Kresge Foundation; and Trustee, Washington Center.
 She was married to the late U.S. Senator Daniel K. Inouye of Hawaii.

 PHYLLIS CAMPBELL, Vice Chair